Achievable logoAchievable logo

 Squares perpendicular to the y-axis

 Since the slices are perpendicular to the y-axis, the area function depends on y.
-In this case, the two curves can be expressed as a single function of y:
+Rewrite the curve in terms of y:

 x=y2

-The side length s is the distance between the right function/line x=4 and the left function x=y2, or
+The side length s is the horizontal distance from the left boundary x=y2 to the right boundary x=4:

 s=4−y2